1991 eruption of Mount Pinatubo: Build-up and evacuations

-On July 16, 1990, a magnitude 7.7 earthquake struck northern Central Luzon and the Cordilleras.
-This was the largest earthquake recorded in 1990, comparable in size to the 1906 San Francisco earthquake and the 2008 Sichuan earthquake.
-Its epicenter was in the municipality of Rizal, Nueva Ecija, about 100 km northeast of Pinatubo, and faulted northwest-southeast through three provinces.
+On July 16, 1990, a magnitude 7.8 earthquake struck northern Central Luzon and the Cordilleras.
+This was the largest earthquake recorded in 1990.
+Its epicenter was in the municipality of Rizal, Nueva Ecija, about 100 km northeast of Pinatubo, and faulted northwest–southeast through three provinces.
 It also followed the Philippine Fault System west as far as Baguio, which was devastated, and is located about 80 km north-northeast of Pinatubo, leading volcanologists to speculate that it might ultimately have triggered the 1991 eruption, although this is impossible to prove conclusively.

 Two weeks after the earthquake, local residents reported steam coming from the volcano, but scientists who visited there in response found only small rockslides rather than any pre-eruptive activity.
 On March 15, 1991, a succession of earthquakes were felt by villagers on the northwestern side of the volcano.
 Further earthquakes of increasing intensity were felt over the next two weeks, and it became clear some kind of volcanic activity was likely.

 On April 2, the volcano woke up, with phreatic eruptions occurring near the summit along a 1.5 km long fissure.
 Over the next few weeks, small eruptions continued, dusting the surrounding areas with volcanic ash.
 Seismographs recorded hundreds of small earthquakes every day.
 Scientists immediately installed monitoring equipment and analyzed the volcano for clues as to its previous eruptive history.
 Radiocarbon dating of charcoal found in old volcanic deposits revealed the last three major explosive eruption periods in recent millennia, about 5500, 3500 and 500 years ago.
 Geological mapping showed that much of the surrounding plains were formed by lahar flood deposits from previous eruptions.

 Volcanic activity increased throughout May.
 Measurements of sulfur dioxide emissions showed a rapid increase from 500 t per day by May 13 to 5000 t per day by May 28.
 This implied that there was a rising column of fresh magma beneath the volcano.
 After May 28, the amount of SO_{2} being emitted decreased substantially, raising fears that the degassing of the magma had been blocked somehow, leading to a pressure build-up in the magma chamber and a high likelihood of violent explosive eruptions.

 In early June, tiltmeter measurements had shown that the volcano was gradually inflating, evidently due to fast-growing amounts of magma filling the reservoir beneath the summit.
 At the same time, seismic activity, previously concentrated at a depth of a few kilometers below a point about 5 km northwest of the summit, shifted to shallow depths just below the summit.
 Such an event is a precursor of volcano tectonic earthquakes.